wwPDB Deposition Policies and wwPDB Biocuration Procedures

 Biomolecular polymers, including polypeptides, polynucleotides, polysaccharides, and their complexes that meet the following criteria are accepted:

-• Synthetic peptides of at least 24 residues within a polymer chain (smaller, biologically-relevant oligopeptides are also acceptable)
+- Non-biologically relevant synthetic polypeptide structures of at least 24 residues within a polymer chain

 Molecules that do not conform to these guidelines, but have been previously deposited in the PDB, will not be removed.